 Phase I: Caffeine Clearance; Phase 2: Acetaminophen glucuronide (glucuronidation), Salicyluric acid (glycination), Acetaminophen mercapturate (glutathionation), Acetaminophen sulphate (sulphation).

-For test costs and to get a test kit please call us on 06 379 7705.
+For test costs and to get a test kit please call us on 06 378 7705.
+An appointment is required to go over the result.